2018–19 South Pacific cyclone season: Storm names

+Retirement

+After the season, the name Pola was retired for unknown reasons, and was replaced with Pana.
+While not being named in the basin, the name Ann was also retired and replaced with Amber.

 Season effects

 This table lists all the storms that developed in the South Pacific to the east of longitude 160°E during the 2018–19 season.
 It includes their intensity on the Australian tropical cyclone intensity scale, duration, name, landfalls, deaths, and damages.
 All data is taken from the FMS and/or MetService, and all of the damage figures are in 2018 USD.